High-Energy Decays and Weak Quantum Measurements

 As an example, for a simple two-component (spin-$\tfrac12$) decay channel with contributions $c_\pm(\Omega_0)$ from helicity amplitudes $f_\pm(\Omega_0)$, the weak value of the spin operator $\sigma_z$ takes the illustrative form

 where $c_\pm (\Omega_0) = \tr (\Pi_{\Omega_0} \ket{\pm}\bra{\pm}\rho)$ are the postselected contributions from each helicity sector given a parent spin density matrix $\rho$.
 Each $c_\pm$ depends quadratically on the helicity amplitudes $f_\pm(\Omega)$ of Eq.~\eqref{eq:partial_waves} and includes possible interference terms when $\rho$ is non-diagonal; for diagonal $\rho$ they reduce to $c_\pm (\Omega_0) = \int_{\Omega_0} \d\Omega\,\rho_{\pm\pm}|f_\pm(\Omega)|^2$.
-This weak value is experimentally observable since its real and imaginary parts can be determined from the ensemble averages in \eqref{eq:weakvalue}.
-When the magnitudes of the interfering amplitudes are comparable, $|c_+|\!\approx\!|c_-|$, but their complex phases differ, the denominator becomes small and $A_w$ can exceed unity or acquire a significant imaginary component.
+When the magnitudes of the interfering amplitudes are comparable but their complex phases differ, the denominator becomes small and $A_w$ can exceed unity or acquire a significant imaginary component.
 These \emph{anomalous} weak values occur in angular regions where the two helicity contributions nearly cancel, directly reflecting coherence between spin components in the decay amplitude.
+Generalisations of \eqref{eq:spin-half-example} to operators other than $\sigma_Z$ or to Hilbert spaces of other dimensions follow analogously.